At their best, electric fences are inexpensive, effective, and flexible. They can make permanent boundaries around or within a property.

 You can see an overview of an electric fence setup here.

-Parts of an Electric Fence
+Types and Parts of Electric Fences

 There are three parts to a good electric fence.
 The most obvious is the fence itself—the wires and posts that make up the barrier.
 The second part is the energizer, which feeds power into the fence.